Risk Factors You Should Know for Gastric (Stomach) Cancer

 Advanced age and male sex

 Cancer risk increases with age, and men face greater risk for gastric cancer than women.
 The reasons for increased risk in males are unclear.
 Some experts think estrogens may protect against gastric cancer.
-If estrogen is protective, a sex change from male to female, which includes hormone therapy, may reduce risk in someone who is transgender.

 Race/ethnicity and socioeconomic status